 Severe Alzheimer's disease (late stage)

-In the final stage of this disease, individuals lose the ability to respond to their environment, to carry on a conversation and, eventually, to control movement.
+In the final stage of this disease, dementia symptoms are severe.
+Individuals lose the ability to respond to their environment, to carry on a conversation and, eventually, to control movement.
 They may still say words or phrases, but communicating pain becomes difficult.
 As memory and cognitive skills continue to worsen, significant personality changes may take place and individuals need extensive help with daily activities.

 At this stage, individuals may: